 The Spartans' best chances to score came on a 12-yard shot from senior Faisal Alsharif in the 36th minute and a 25-yard shot from sophomore Sami Lopez in the 50th minute, but both were corralled by Falcons junior goalkeeper Lucas Hawkins.

-Corvallis, which lost to La Salle Prep 5-0 in the 2021 final, has not won a title since the last of its three championships in 2018.
+Corvallis, which lost to La Salle Prep 5-0 in the 2021 final, was bidding for its first title since the last of its three championships in 2018.